mpsonntag/snippets/courses/teaching/golang.md

 # Interfaces
 - An interface is a specific `type`, that is defined by / represents a set of method signatures.
 - Go interfaces are implemented implicitly.
-There is no statement, that a type is implementing an interface using e.g. an "implements" keyword.
+There is no statement that a type is implementing an interface using e.g. an "implements" keyword.
 Only if a type actually implements all interface methods, it implements the interface.
 - Example of an interface: *Stringers*; One of the most ubiquitous interfaces is Stringer, defined by the fmt package.
-Before printing a value, fmt will check, if the value has implemented the `Stringer` interface and use the corresponding methods return value to print.
+Before printing a value, fmt will check if the value has implemented the `Stringer` interface and use the corresponding methods return value to print.

         type Stringer interface {